marado/yarn.social/index.md

 ## 👨‍⚖️ Licenses

-Most of the software components here are licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT) with the exception of the hosting platform.
+Most of the software components here are licensed under the terms of the [AGPL-3.0 License](https://opensource.org/licenses/AGPL-3.0) with the exception of the hosting platform.